 Distributed Systems can be seen as a collection of computations evolving a distributed state in response to stimuli.
-These stimuli can be triggered by certain states or by the cyber / physical world, such as sensors, operators, etc. PrismTech's Vortex OpenSplice Data Distribution Service for Real-Time Systems (DDS) standard implementation provides first-class support for representing distributed states as well as asynchronous event distribution.
+These stimuli can be triggered by certain states or by the cyber / physical world, such as sensors, operators, etc. The Vortex OpenSplice Data Distribution Service for Real-Time Systems (DDS) standard implementation provides first-class support for representing distributed states as well as asynchronous event distribution.
 These include:

 Vortex OpenSplice DCPS - a set of APIs that present a coherent set of standardized "profiles" that target real-time information-availability for domains ranging from small-scale embedded control systems right up to large-scale enterprise information management systems.